 - (a) If a Project is identified as having a MINI, the Relevant TNSP(s) (in consultation with AEMO) must then determine whether inter-network testing is required under NER clause 5.7.7.
-A non-exhaustive list of items to consider when assessing the requirement and neccessity for inter-network testing is outlined below: - (i) What tests would be appropriate to validate models and prove new equipment operation? - (ii) Are special network conditions required for the testing? - (iii) Can suitable testing be carried out under alternative NER clauses?
+A non-exhaustive list of items to consider when assessing the requirement and necessity for inter-network testing is outlined below: - (i) What tests would be appropriate to validate models and prove new equipment operation? - (ii) Are special network conditions required for the testing? - (iii) Can suitable testing be carried out under alternative NER clauses?
 To confirm, testing should not be conducted under NER clause 5.7.7 if the same purpose can reasonably be achieved by testing under any other NER provisions. - (iv) Will the Project have a material impact on power system assets or operation?
-(For example, one or more MINI criteria may be exceeded, but the Affected TNSPs and AEMO may agree there is no material impact on the power system.)
+(For example, one or more MINI criteria may be exceeded, but the Affected TNSPs and AEMO may agree there is no material impact on the power system.) - (v) Are there any other surrounding circumstances that impact the decision to carry out inter-network tests? - (vi) Does the testing required constitute an inter-network test?
+Classification of a test as an inter-network test may be indicated if a preliminary assessment of the methodology for conduct of the test indicates a need to consider at least one of: - (A) The application and/or removal of special purpose power transfer constraints that will affect dispatch. - (B) A variation of the central dispatch outcome in a manner that is not otherwise permitted by the NER. - (C) A requirement for procurement of test facilitation services, as provided under clause 5.7.7(u). - (D) The changing of a plant operating condition in a manner that is not otherwise permitted, and that may affect the market. - (E) A requirement for a Registered Participant to incur a cost through its participation in the inter-network test. - (b) A flowchart of the process for assessing whether a Project listed in items 1 to 4 in Appendix A requires an inter-network test is shown in Figure 2 below.

-3 See ISP Rules at NER 5.22
+4 See ISP Rules at NER 5.22